Code-Institute-Submissions/Gymshop/testing.md

 - Users need to be logged in as a superuser/admin to use this feature
 - Forcing the right URLS result in the user being redirected to the sign in page (anonymous user) or redirect to the home page with a error message (regular user)
 - Clicking on "Product Management" allows the admin to add a product - filling out the form creates a new product
-    - The price and stock can not be negative
+    - The price and stock cannot be negative
-    - The price can not have more than 6 figures
+    - The price cannot have more than 6 figures
     - The user will be redirected to that product's details page
 - On the products page or product's details page the admin can edit or delete products
     - Editing a product results in the same form, as adding a product, being displayed but the product's details are auto-filled in
     - Clicking on Delete removes the product from the database

 ![Editing or adding a product](Readme_sourceFiles/Test_Images/product_edit.png)

 ## Browsing products
 - Any user can browse products